jbreckmckye/nortis/blog/README.md

 (Picture)

-The MacOS game took a few days to port, and I was very satisfied with my first C project.
+"Notris" only took a few days to port, and I was very satisfied with my first C project.
 Plus, I hadn't had a single segfault!

 SDL had been a pleasure to work with, but there were a few aspects that required me to allocate memory dynamically.